Shippable/docs/sources/deploy/gke-state-env-vars.md

 ### Environment Variables

 By adding resources as `IN` steps, we have automatic access to several environment variables that will be useful for writing generic scripts.
-Let's look at an excerpt of a printenv from this runCLI job so that we can see what is available.
+Let's look at an excerpt of a printenv from this runSh job so that we can see what is available.

 Resource-specific ENVs always start with the resource name.
 Job specific ENVs always start with the word `JOB`.
 Shippable-added ENVs are always in all caps.